Getting Started

 Configure subscription table

-A single subscription table is used by all endpoints.
-By default this table will be named SubscriptionRouting and be created in the default schema of the catalog specified in the connection string.
-To change where this table is created and how it is named, use the following API:
+All endpoints use a single subscription table which, by default, is named SubscriptionRouting and created in the default schema of the catalog specified in the connection string.
+To change where this table location and/or name, use the following API:

 var transport = new PostgreSqlTransport("connectionString")